lynnfaraday/aresmush.com/_root/tutorials/config/secrets.md

 1. Go to the Web Portal's Admin screen.
 2. Select 'Secret Codes'.

-For more information about configuring the Teamup Calendar, see [Configuring the Events System](/tutorials/config/events).
+For more information about configuring the Database see [Configuring the Database System](/tutorials/config/db).

 For more information about configuring Recaptcha, see [Configuring the Website](/tutorials/config/website).